 Physical characteristics of Saturn

 The yellow and gold bands seen in Saturn's atmosphere are the result of super-fast winds in the upper atmosphere, which can reach up to 1,100 mph (1,800 km/h) around its equator, combined with heat rising from the planet's interior.

-Saturn's most recent curiosity may be the giant hexagon circling its north pole, with each of its sides nearly 7,500 miles (12,500 km) across — big enough to fit nearly four Earths inside.
+A recent curiosity may be the giant hexagon circling its north pole, with each of its sides nearly 7,500 miles (12,500 km) across — big enough to fit nearly four Earths inside.
 Thermal images show it reaches some 60 miles (100 km) down into the planet's atmosphere.
-It remains uncertain what causes it.
+It remains uncertain what causes it, although one study suggested that shallow jets in the atmosphere may be responsible for its formation.